noma-protocol/discord_bot/README.md

-# Presale Discord Bot
+# Presale whitelist Discord Bot

 ## This is experimental software, use at your own risk

-This code implements a Discord bot to handle the Noma protocol presale.
+This code implements a Discord bot to handle the Noma protocol presale whitelist.

 ## Installation